MASTHAN55/jenkins-windows-offline-setup/README.md

 * Windows Machine with Admin Access.
 ### Steps
 ### 1. Enable TCP Port for JNLP Agents in Jenkins.
-* Navigate to Manage Jenkins > Configure Global Security.
+* Navigate to'Manage Jenkins > Configure Global Security'.
 * Enable the TCP port for JNLP agents.
 * Note down the port number for use in the next steps.
 ### 2. Connect the Windows Slave.